Posts

 Image

-A historical tour of H. C. Elliott's Vintage Hills, Pleasanton (1970–1976) Explore Vintage Hills in Pleasanton through vintage 1968–1971 newspaper ads and see what the original model homes look like today.
-A curated archive for fans of 1960s–70s architecture, suburban design, and East Bay history.
-Welcome to Vintage Hills, 1970–1976 If you’ve ever wandered into Pleasanton and stumbled upon Vintage Hills , you’ve probably asked yourself: what’s the story behind this delightful neighborhood?
+Welcome to Vintage Hills If you’ve ever wandered into Pleasanton and stumbled upon Vintage Hills , you’ve probably asked yourself: what’s the story behind this delightful neighborhood?
 With its sweeping views, architectural quirks, and unmistakable character, Vintage Hills is a hillside treasure full of personality.
-Location of H. C. Elliott's Vintage Hills neighborhood in Pleasanton, California.
+Map of H. C. Elliott's Vintage Hills neighborhood in Pleasanton, California.
 A neighborhood with a view Developed by H.C.
 Elliott between 1970 and 1976, Vintage Hills occupies roughly 139 acres on what was once vineyard-covered terrain.
-With 472 homes overlooking the Amador Valley, the neighborhood quickly became a coveted spot for buyers looking for ch...
+With 472 homes overlooking the Amador Valley, the neighborhood quickly became a coveted spot for buyers looking for charm, views, and something just a little different.
+From an August 1970 Oakland Tribune ad—a world apart at its grand opening—where the views were sweeping, the model complex was miles away, and the dream was worth the detour.
+The grand opening & early sales Vintage Hills launched with a grand opening on August...

 Image